Own multiple properties? How to simplify your real estate investments before retirement

 Retirement planning and estate planning are closely linked.
 Deutz says some families who think they are making decisions to simplify their investments around this time actually make them more complicated.

-“If the properties are unequal in value the heirs could end up in a battle,” he adds.
+“If the properties are unequal in value, the heirs could end up in a battle,” he adds.

 That’s why many families opt for an LLC, which provides shares so that each family member owns an interest in the LLC rather than an individual property, Deutz explains, adding that an LLC also provides better protection for your assets since the properties are owned by the LLC and not by individuals.

-Even if you have a separate LLC for each property, you can roll them into one master LLC or a Revocable Trust to simplify your real estate investments.
+Even if you have a separate LLC for each property, you can roll them into one master LLC or a revocable trust to simplify your real estate investments.

 “The main thing to consider during your retirement planning is whether your objective is to sell your property and move into retirement without the necessity of hands-on involvement, or to leverage your property as part of your investment pool after retirement,” Deutz says.

-RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.
+RBC Wealth Management, a division of RBC Capital Markets, LLC, registered investment adviser and Member NYSE/FINRA/SIPC.

 Let’s connect